MicrosoftDocs/customer-insights/ci-docs/own-data-lake-storage.md

 # Use your own Azure Data Lake Storage Gen2 account

 Dynamics 365 Customer Insights gives you the option to store all your data in [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction).
 By saving data to Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account.
 For more information, see [Microsoft Trust Center](https://www.microsoft.com/trust-center).

 Administrators in Customer Insights can [create environments](create-environment.md) and [specify the data storage option](create-environment.md#step-2-configure-data-storage) in the process.

 ## Prerequisites

 - Azure Data Lake Storage accounts must be in the same Azure region that you selected when creating the Customer Insights environment.
 To know the region of the environment, go to **Admin** > **System** > **About** in Customer Insights.
-- Data Lake Storage must be Gen2 and have [hierarchical namespace enabled](/azure/storage/blobs/create-data-lake-storage-account).
-Gen1 storage accounts aren't supported.
+- The Data Lake Storage account must be Gen2.
+Azure Data Lake Gen1 storage accounts are not supported.
+- The Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
 - A container named `customerinsights` has to exist on the storage account.
 Create it before you use your own Data Lake Storage in Customer Insights.
-The administrator setting up the Customer Insights environment needs the Storage Blob Data Contributor or Storage Blob Data Owner role on the storage account or the `customerinsights` container.
+- The administrator setting up the Customer Insights environment needs the Storage Blob Data Contributor or Storage Blob Data Owner role on the storage account or the `customerinsights` container.
 For more information on assigning permission in a storage account, see [Create a storage account](/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).

 ## Connect Customer Insights with your storage account